phax/ph-schematron/README.md

     * Updated to Saxon-HE 9.8.0-11
     * The Maven plugins now require Maven 3.0
     * Added new parameter `parameters` to the `ph-sch2xslt-maven-plugin`
+    * Finally the `role` attribute is copied to a failed assertion when using the pure implementation
+    * The Ant task has the possibility to provide values for `role` and `flag` that are interpreted as error (#66)
 * v5.0.1 - 2018-02-01
     * Moved `getBeautifiedLocation` to class `SVRLHelper` and made it public
     * Updated to Saxon-HE 9.8.0-7